srhemdev/home-automation/README.md

 Improvements:
 -------------
--We can always add a local web server or http server packages from npm to run this code.
+- We can always add a local web server or http server using npm to run this code locally on a web server.
--I have not used any MVC frameworks to create this application.It is purely based on Javascript and jQuery as suggested in Problem Statement.
+- I have not used any MVC frameworks to create this application.
+It is purely based on Javascript and jQuery as suggested in Problem Statement.
--Can add unit tests and also karma configuration to run unit tests.
+- Can add unit tests and also karma configuration to run unit tests.
 - Add gulp configuraton.
 - Can use SASS framework to simplify stylesheets capitalizing on its abilities.